Graph-ICS/Graph-ICS/readme.md

 (https://opencv.org/releases.html) you can find the already build binaries package for Windows or IOS:

-- Select Win pack from the latest version, the download will take up to 2 Hours for each configuration.
+- Select Win pack from the latest version
     <center>
 	<img src="doc/Readme_Installation/Installation15.PNG" />
 </center>